leandroviajando/systems-programming/claude/README.md

   Rust's ownership system and borrowing rules allow the compiler to determine exactly when each piece of memory is no longer needed.
 At the end of a variable's lifetime (which the compiler tracks), Rust automatically inserts code to deallocate the memory.
 This is similar to a destructor, but it's handled by the language itself rather than requiring the programmer to write a destructor function.

+- Trade-offs in different scenarios:

+  - Real-time systems: C might be preferred for its predictability, while Rust could be a safer alternative.
+Go's GC pauses might be problematic.
+  - Large-scale server applications: Go's simplicity and built-in concurrency features might outweigh the GC overhead.
+Rust could offer a good balance of safety and performance.
+  - Embedded systems: C is often chosen for its minimal overhead, but Rust is gaining traction for its safety guarantees without runtime cost.
+  - Rapid prototyping: Go's simplicity and garbage collection can lead to faster development cycles.
+  - Performance-critical applications: C allows for maximum optimization, but Rust offers a compelling mix of safety and performance.

 ## Concurrency

 - How does each language ensure thread safety?